-This book is a testament to the power of story telling.
-Teaching with stories is much more powerful because we project our own personality in the story and we’re more open to accept and retain the lessons.
+This book is a testament to the power of storytelling.
+Teaching with stories is much more powerful because we project our own personality in the story and we’re more open to accepting and retaining the lessons.

-I find that teaching the concepts through a fictional story is a great way of teaching.
+Sharing the concepts through a fictional story can be a great way of teaching.

-The reader feels closer to the main character, projects his own persona onto him and thus is more open to absorb the books’ lessons.
+The reader feels closer to the main character, projects his own persona onto him, and thus is more open to absorbing the books’ lessons.

 As a last note, “The Greatest Salesman in the World” is based on Christian beliefs and faith, which might be a pro for some and a con for some others.